bijubayarea/terraform-eks-s3-irsa/README.md

 To use this repo for demo purposes you will need the following.
 - AWS Account (at least one, can do multiple)
 - AWS IAM Credentials with admin purposes (for demo)
-- WS IAM Role with adminstrative privileges for Terraform to   assume (multi-account setup)
+- AWS IAM Role with adminstrative privileges for Terraform to   assume (multi-account setup)
 - AWS S3 Bucket to hold state
 - Kubectl installed
 - Terraform 0.14.3 installed (I recommend using https://github.com/tfutils/tfenv)